Other Invertebrates

 bumblebee wing zipper

-Wing beats.
+Wing beats

 I am often asked about the number of times the wing beats per second.
 I have never measured this, but have seen figures of 130-240 quoted.
 This is nothing when compared to the 1046 beats per second of a record-holding midge.
 The wings are powered by the flight muscles which take up almost the whole volume of the thorax.
+More recently I had an email from a cameraman who used a special camera to film Bombus pascuorum, and recorded her wing beat at 125 per second.
+Here's a link to the film.

 bumblebee with ragged wings

 The condition of the wings can be used to age a bumblebee to some extent.
-Look at the bumblebee on the left, notice that the edge of her wing is damaged.
-This is typical of an older bee.
-It doesn't seem to hinder their ability to work.
+Look at the bumblebee above, notice that in the photograph the edge of her wing is damaged, this is typical of an older bee, whilst the bumblebee below has fairly intact wing edges.
+A certain amount of wing damage doesn't seem to hinder their ability to work.
 Many bumblebees I have examined that have had ragged wings have also had bald patch on the thorax (though this is very rare in Bombus pascuorum), and in sunny summers their hairs have faded in colour.
-I think this is a Bombus humilis worker, but as I didn't capture her I cannot be sure.
-She was photographed in the centre of Paris, just outside my study window.
-Her pollen basket is partially full, and she, or her nest mates returned to the pot of flowers regularly.

 When a bumblebee can and cannot fly